csci-1301/csci-1301.github.io/docs/user_guide.md

     - Follow the existing pattern for naming convention which is lowercase and separation by underscores.
     - The numbers `NNN` tell pandoc how to order book content.
 Use leading zero and increments of 10.
-    - Choose this number number based on where in the book the new lecture should appear.
+    - Choose this number  based on where in the book the new lecture should appear.

 #. under the new directory, create a file `readme.md` (lowercase).
 Write lecture notes in this file using markdown.